AtomicMegaNerd/dotfiles/README.md

 ```

 This is my core flake for my Nix-managed machines as well as any other machines that
 use Nix as a package manager.
-This repo also contains other dotfiles for non-Nix systems.
+This repo also contains other configs for non-Nix systems.

 ## Nix Systems